TransatAR-Dev-Team/TranslatAR/README.md

 4. Locate this repository in your file system and select the `unity` directory

-5. Download Unity version `2023.3.62f1` from pop up.
+5. Download Unity version `2023.3.62f1` from the pop up.
 It should be the reccomended version.

 6. In the pop up, select *Android build support" to be installed as well.